 A breast biopsy can help a doctor diagnose breast cancer.
-It involves removing a small amount of tissue or fluid from the breast and testing it for abnormal cells.
-A person’s recovery can depend on the type of biopsy and anesthetic involved.
+A person’s breast biopsy recovery can depend on the type of biopsy and anesthetic involved.

 A doctor may recommend a biopsy if there is a lump or mass in the breast, an irregularity on a mammogram, bleeding from the nipple, or other symptoms of a health problem in the area.

 There are different types of breast biopsy, and the type a doctor recommends may depend on factors such as the size or location of a lump.